-1) Details of contracts or arrangements or transactions not at arm's length basis a) Name(s) of the related party and nature of relationship JSW Steel Limited, Promoter Company (and also Joint Venturer of the Holding Company) b) Nature of contracts/arrangements/transactions For purch For purchase and sale of materials including availing services.
-C) Duration of the contracts/arrangements/ transactions April 202 1 to March 2022 d) Salient terms of the contracts or arrangements or transactions including the value, if any Value of FY 2022.
-Value of transactions with JSW Steel Limited amounted to ₹1,271.45 crores during FY 2022. e) Date(s) of approval by the Board, if any: The Board of Directors of the Company on 12 May 2021 approved these transactic and the shareholders approved these transactions in $31^{\rm st}$ Annual General Meeting by on 28 September 2021. f) Amount paid as advances, if any: ₹ 24.65 0 crores a) Name(s) of the related party and nature of relation onship Bhushan Power and Steel Limited, subsidiary of JSW Steel Limited b) Nature of contracts/arrangements/transactions For purchase, sale of materials and shared services C) Duration of the contracts/arrangements/transactions April 2021 to March 2022 d)) Salient terms of the contracts or arrangements or transactions including the value, if any Value of transactions with Bhushan Power and Steel Limited amounted to ₹ 637 crores during FY 2021-22. e) Date(s) of approval by the Board, if any: The Audit Committee and the Board of Directors of the Company on 7 May 2021
+1) Details of contracts or arrangements or transactions not at arm's length basis a) Name(s) of the related party and nature of relationship JSW Stee I Limited, Promoter Company (and also Joint Venturer of the Holding Company) b) Nature of contracts/arrangements/transactions For purch ase and sale of materials including availing services.
+C) Duration of the contracts/arrangements/ transactions April 202 I to March 2022 d) Salient terms of the contracts or arrangements or transactions including the value, if any Value of transactions with JSW Steel Limited amounted to ₹1,271.45 crores during FY 2022. e) Date(s) of approval by the Board, if any: The Board of Directors of the Company on 12 May 2021 approved these transactions and the shareholders approved these transactions in 31 st Annual General Meeting held on 28 September 2021. on 28 Sep otember 2021 . f) Amount paid as advances, if any: on 28 Sep ₹ 24.65 c ₹ 24.65 c rores f) a) Amount paid as advances, if any: Name(s) of the related party and nature of relation ₹ 24.65 c ₹ 24.65 c rores a) Name(s) of the related party and nature of relation ₹ 24.65 c rores Bhushan Power and Steel Limited, subsidiary of JSW Steel Limited a) b) Name(s) of the related party and nature of relation ₹ 24.65 c Bhushan Power and Steel Limited, subsidiary of JSW Steel Limited For purchase, sale of materials and shared services